 Cleanliness also protects the ocean itself and wildlife that live in the ocean.
 Anything left behind by visitors to the beach can accidentally end up in the ocean creating health issues for sea creatures and ruining the delicate ecosystem.
 It also wreaks havoc on our earth’s environment.

-That is why it is important to do a final sweep of your area when you are leaving the beach to make sure you have taken everything you brought with you and disposed of everything that is trash.
+That is why it is important to do a final sweep of your area when you leave the beach to ensure you have taken everything you brought with you and disposed of everything that is trash.

 Following the hiking and camping rule of “what your carry in you carry out” is a good idea.
 Therefore, having a garbage bag to place those things in when you are done immediately reduces the chance that any garbage, including alcohol, will be left behind.